immersive-web/webxr/spatial-tracking-explainer.md

 }
 ```

-#### Eye-level Subtype
+#### Eye-level reference spaces

-Sometimes referred to as "seated", this subtype origin will be initialized at a position near the user's head at the time of creation.
-The exact `x`, `y`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for stationary eye-level experiences.
+Sometimes referred to as "seated", this reference space's origin will be initialized at a position near the user's head at the time of creation.
+The exact `x`, `y`, `z`, and orientation values will be initialized based on the conventions of the underlying platform for `eye-level` experiences.
 Some platforms may initialize these values to the user's exact position/orientation at the time of creation.
 Other platforms that allow users to reset a common eye-level origin shared across multiple apps may use that origin instead.

 Some example use cases:
 * Immersive 2D video viewer